Ludwig Strecker

 Ludwig Philipp Carl Wilhelm Strecker (16 March 1853 – 19 December 1943) was a German businessman who owned the London-based music publishing house, Schott and Co., Limited.

-Career
+He inherited the London part of the business after working for its previous owner as legal council.
+The company was held by him and later his family until the Scott publishing house was brought back together in 1980 under the German company named Schott Music GmbH & Co.

+Early life and education

 Strecker was born to Ludwig Theodor Strecker, a lawyer, and Wilhelmina Friderika Caroline Conradine Franziska Bermann (maiden).
 At the age of ten, his father moved the family to Darmstadt.
 Strecker went on to earn a JD degree.

+Career

+Strecker became the legal counsel of publisher B. Schott's Söhne when it was under Franz Schott's helm.
+In 1874, he inherited the London division of the publishing business.

-In 1874, Strecker — as devisee by descent and distribution under the Estate of Franz Schott, Deceased (1811–1874) — became the owner of the London publishing business of B. Schott's Söhne.
-He was not related to the decedent.
-The London publishing firm stayed in his family, passing to his four children, until 1980, when it merged back into B. Schott's Söhne of Mainz, Germany.
+In 1874, Strecker as devisee by descent and distribution under the Estate of Franz Schott became the owner of the London publishing business of B. Schott's Söhne.
+He was not related to the decedent but worked for him for many years.
+The London publishing firm stayed in his family, passing to his four children, until 1980, when it was merged back into B. Schott's Söhne of Mainz, Germany.

 Inheritance of music publishing firm

 Franz Schott (1811–1874) – the oldest son of Johann Andreas Schott (1781–1840), who was the oldest son of Bernhard Schott – was the managing director and sole proprietor of B. Schott's Söhne from 1855 until his death.
 Franz, who had no children, stipulated in his will that B. Schott's Söhne be distributed after the death of his wife, Betty de Braunrasch (1820–1875), as follows: